EG-BRS/CodeZoo-RPi-InfoScreen/readme.md

 ## Requirements
 1. Raspberry Pi OS (w.
 Desktop environment)
-2. Username is codezoo (ID: 1000) - if not `files/codezoo-chromium-autostart.service` needs to be updated accordingly
+2. Username is codezoo (ID: 1000) - if not, `files/codezoo-chromium-autostart.service` needs to be updated accordingly
 3. Available internet

 ## Steps

-First change you directory to the root of this project!
+First, change your directory to the root of this project!

 ### 1. Update and install Chromium
 ```bash